-We will measure the complexity of the BN ${\cal B}$ as the number of free parameters in the network where |V| is the number of values of any variable V, and Pa(V) is the set of immediate parents of the node V.
+We will measure the complexity of the BN B as the number of free parameters in the network

 For a belief network structure, given a completely instantiated tuple, a variable C is only dependent on the variables in its immediate Markov Blanket [Pea88], which is defined as the union of C's direct parents, C's direct children and all direct parents of C's direct children.
 We define $k_C(B)$ as the number of parameters in C's Markov blanket, within B, using an obvious analogue to Eqn 4.